panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 On script execution, the first placeholder `${greeting}` is replaced with the value of `greeting` variable, and the same for `${who}`.
 The string interpolation result is `'Hello, World!'`.

-The sky is the limit for the expression you can put inside the placeholder.
-It can be an operator, a function call, or even more complex expressions:
+You can put any expression inside the placeholder: either an operator, a function call, or even more complex expressions.

 ```javascript{4,10}
 const n1 = 2;